zbattello/PPC---667-OVG-Ekip/README.md

 | :---- | :----: | :----: |
 | Selling energy | 1 | quantity/n°houseSelling |
 | Buying energy | 2 | quantity/n°houseBuying |

+The Homes's attributes will be :

+> Production static : initialized with a random float between 0 and 1.
+It represents the quantity of energy produced by the house.

+> Consumption rate : initialized with a random float between 0 and 1.
+It represents the quantity of energy consumed ans it can evolve according to the temperature.

+> Trade policy : initialized with a random int between 0 and 2.
+It represents the strategy of the house in case of energy surplus.